Annual Gynecological Exams in Rochester and Penfiled, NY

 The pelvic exam only lasts a few minutes and the exam itself doesn’t hurt.
 Most physicians will explain the process before beginning the exam, asking questions throughout the process is encouraged.
 The pelvic exam consists of the following steps:

-- Your doctor will typically begin the annual exam with a breast exam to check for lumps that may be a sign of cancer.
+- Your doctor will typically begin the annual exam with a breast exam to check for lumps that may be a sign of cancer which may require further breast cancer screening.

 - Your physician will then check the external genital area for irritations, cysts or other problems.